stacksc/goat/README.md

 ```

 ### init slacktools
+* pre-requisites:
+ - slack bot and token
+   - users are responsible for getting the right privileges and access token for their respective workspace.
+   - slack permissions are out of scope for this document

 1. To use slacktools, you will be prompted for a slack bot token as in this example:
 ```